OpenFn/kit/packages/runtime/README.md

 Note: The watch throws an error on first run but seems to work.

-You can test or watch tests with
+You can test or watch tests with:

 ```
 $ pnpm test